Chapter 60 is a Continued part of Chapter 26 |Over view of Shinto (新刀概要). Please read Chapter 26 before reading this section.

 The difficulty of Shin-to Kantei

-Around after the Genroku era (1688 – 1704), some picturesque hamon became a trendy style.
-Some swordsmiths made picturesque hamon on wakizashi or short swords, and it became very fashionable.
-Many foreigners loved those swords.
-Because of that the majority of them were exported outside of Japan around the Meiji restoration time.
+In and after the Genroku era (元禄1688 – 1704), some picturesque Hamon became a trendy style.
+Some swordsmiths made picturesque Hamon on Wakizashi or short swords.
+Since it became very popular, especially among foreigners, most of them were exported outside of Japan around the Meiji Restoration time.
 Very few are left in Japan today.

 The swordsmiths those who made picturesque Hamon

 Yamashiro area ——————————————-Iga-no-kami Kinmichi (伊賀守金道), Omi-no-kami Hisamichi (近江守久道)